 30. Town Planning and Development Act 1928 s.
 20, operation of

-When exercising any power under the Town Planning and Development Act 1928 section 20 in relation to a part of the redevelopment area the WAPC must have regard to the approved development plan that relates to that part of the redevelopment area.
+When exercising any power under the Planning and Development Act 2005 section 135 or 136 in relation to a part of the redevelopment area the WAPC must have regard to the approved development plan that relates to that part of the redevelopment area.

+[Section 30 amended by No. 43 of 2005 s.
+53(9).]

 31. Undertaking unauthorised developments an offence

 (1) A person who, in the redevelopment period, undertakes any development on any part of the redevelopment area, or causes any such development to be undertaken, commits an offence unless the development is authorised by a development approval.